 Getting to Bukchon Hanok Village: Take the subway to Anguk Station (Line 3), take Exit 3 and follow signs.

 Afternoon: After your morning culture dose, why not try walking Seoul City Walls?
-Hike along sections of this 18km wall constructed during the Joseon Dynasty (1392-1897) overlooking spectacular city views.
+Hike along sections of this 18km wall constructed during the Joseon Dynasty overlooking spectacular city views.
 Better yet, it’s free!
 Naksan Mountain Trail is the easier trail (2km) and Baegak Mountain Trail is slightly longer (4.7km).
+The other great thing about Naksan Park is the wonderful sunset views from the top.

-DAY 1, OPTION 2 – If you’re feeling energetic, take a hike in Bukhansan National Park to experience the natural beauty of Seoul.
+DAY 1, OPTION 2 – If you’re feeling energetic, a hike in Bukhansan National Park will certainly be a memorable addition to your trip.
 My favourite thing about Korea is how easy it is to jump on a city bus and arrive in nature.

 Getting to Bukhansan: Take subway Line 3 to Daehwa Station and board the 704 bus outside Exit 1.
 Get off at Bukhansanseong Fortress Entrance.